yiuklh/jsproj2hy/README.md

 Date: August 19, 2016

 Released online as "horsepowerttc".
-There's an 'uncaught reference error, $ is not define' that I can't identity the exact cause of problem.
+There's an 'uncaught reference error, $ is not defined' that I can't identity the exact cause of problem.
 However, it is still generally works.